e-maginer/emaginer-marketplace/docker/containerizing-manual.md

 3. Building the application (RUN, ENV and EXPOSE)
 4. Defining the start command (ENTRYPOINT and CMD)
 5. Sharing or shipping images (tagging and pushing to registry)
+---
 ## Dev application execution
 1. cd  ~/Dev/WebstormProjects/Emaginer/Emaginer-marketplace (or open terminal in WS)
 2. Build the application image; execute the command
     - Dev:
-        ``
+        `
         docker image build -t emaginer-dev-img -f docker/DockerfileDev .
-        ``
+        `
     - Prod:
-        ``
+        `
         docker image build -t emaginer-prod-img -f docker/Dockerfile .
-        ``
+        `

 3.Verify the image history
-    ``
+    `
     docker image history emaginer-dev-img
-    ``
+    `

 4.Spawn the API container:
     - WebStorm: run the docker configuration as in the below screenshot to test a containerized version of the application.
 This will create/re-build an image based on the provided Dockerfile and then spawn a container off this image.
-The DockerfileDev is authored to call the script 'npm un dev' which invokes nodemon, that is, we are having our application run in a container with a host volume containing the application code and nodemon detect any code change and autmatically restart node.js.
+The DockerfileDev is authored to call the script 'npm run dev' which invokes nodemon, that is, we are having our application run in a container with a host volume containing the application code and nodemon detect any code change and autmatically restart node.js.
     ![WebStorm Docker Configurations](WS-Docker-configuration.png)
+    - Dev:
-    - Dev: -v $(pwd):/emaginer-app maps the current directory in the Docker host to the emaginer-app folder in the container to avoid copying the code for each change
+    -v $(pwd):/emaginer-app maps the current directory in the Docker host to the emaginer-app folder in the container to avoid copying the code for each change
-    ``
+    `
-    docker run --rm --name emaginer-api -it -v $(pwd):/emaginer-app -p 3000:3000 emaginer-dev-img ``
+    docker run --rm --name emaginer-api -it -v $(pwd):/emaginer-app -p 3000:3000 emaginer-dev-img `
     - Prod:
-    ``
+    `
-    docker run --rm --name emaginer-prod -it -p 3000:3000 emaginer-prod-img ``
+    docker run --rm --name emaginer-prod -it -p 3000:3000 emaginer-prod-img `
-    -- Debug using remote
+    - Debug using remote: see https://www.jetbrains.com/help/webstorm/node-with-docker.html

+5.once the application has passed QA, **the image can be pushed to the Docker repository (Docker hub)** ` docker image tag emaginer-prod-img:latest tmuhader/emaginer-marketplace:1.0
+$ docker login -u tmuhader -p <my secret password>
+$ docker image push tmuhader/emaginer-marketplace:1.0
+`